-These portable and lightweight crates are perfect for pet parents who are always on the move together with their puppy.
-If you’re planning to bring along your puppy on your out of town trip, this crate is what you’re looking for (which is why they’re also called airline kennels).
+These portable and lightweight crates are perfect for pet parents who are always on the move together with their puppies.
+If you’re planning to bring along your puppy on your out-of-town trip, this crate is what you’re looking for (which is why they’re also called airline kennels).

 If you want your puppy to stay at one specific place in your house, then you should get a metal dog crate.